linuxlawson/gitmark/README.md

 # gitmark
-Frequently used GitHub Markdown - Commonly used in the readme file.
+Frequently used GitHub Markdown - Commonly used in the readme.md file.
+<sub>**Note:** In most cases, you will need 2 spaces at the end of each line to create new line.</sub>

 ## Lists